mibexx/mbxai-mcp-server-template/{{cookiecutter.project_slug}}/README.md

 from typing import Any
 from mcp.server.fastmcp import FastMCP

-# Create a FastMCP instance for this module
+# Create a FastMCP instance for this module in project/calculate.py
 mcp = FastMCP("calculator")

 @mcp.tool()